 The woman smiled.
 “What did you do before you entered here?”

 “I was an engineer.
-I actually built the data center for one of the early prototypes of this place,” Alan gestured at the world around them.
+I actually built the data center for an early prototype of this place,” Alan gestured at the world around them.

 “For New Horizons?
 The company that runs this place?”